-- Engaging and raising awareness of their role of responsibilities with staff, parents and children. - Ensuring their training is up to date (every 2 years multi-agency). - Ensuring the safeguard policy is made public, accessible and work with the Governing Body to review the policy annually. - Ensuring transition and sharing of information is smooth and forwarded in a timely manner. - Providing an annual report to Governors promptly, detailing any changes, training, number of incidents/cases of CP and have a section on the Head Teacher's Report to Governors. - Adhering to Local Authority guidance and school procedures with regard to referring a child, if there are concerns about possible abuse. - Updating 'My Concern' regularly and recording concerns and follow up. - Keeping written records of concerns about a child, even if there is no need to make an immediate referral and maintaining a 'watchful eye'. - Aware of the long-term impact abuse can have on an individual and the trauma they may suffer. - Ensuring staff have read part one of KCSIE and Annexe B (para 54). - Co-ordinate support for children who have welfare, safeguard and child protection concerns and needs. - Making referrals to the MASH team if required. - If referrals are made to MASH follow up. - Ensuring that all such records are kept confidentially and securely and are separate from student records.
+- Engaging and raising awareness of their role of responsibilities with staff, parents and children. - Ensuring their training is up to date [every 2 years multi-agency]. - Ensuring the safeguard policy is made public, accessible and work with the Governing Body to review the policy annually. - Ensuring transition and sharing of information is smooth and forwarded in a timely manner. - Providing an annual report to Governors promptly, detailing any changes, training, number of incidents/cases of CP and have a section on the Head Teacher's Report to Governors. - Adhering to Local Authority guidance and school procedures with regard to referring a child, if there are concerns about possible abuse. - Updating 'My Concern' regularly and recording concerns and follow up. - Keeping written records of concerns about a child, even if there is no need to make an immediate referral and maintaining professional curiosity. - Aware of the long-term impact abuse can have on an individual and the trauma they may suffer. - Ensure all staff [working directly with children] have read part one, part five of KCSIE [DfE, 2023] and Annex B. - Ensure mechanisms are in place to assist staff to understand and discharge the role.
+KCSIE [DfE, 2023] Translate - Ensure all relevant staff have an awareness and understanding of the provisions in place in relation to filtering and monitoring.
+Ensure relevant staff are aware of how to manage filtering and monitoring and know how to escalate concerns when identified.

+- Co-ordinate support for children who have welfare, safeguard and child protection concerns and needs. - Making referrals to the MASH team if required. - If referrals are made to MASH follow up. - Ensuring that all such records are kept confidentially and securely and are separate from student records.
 This information should be shared with relevant professionals and during transitions e.g., secondary school/new school. - Representing the school at Child Protection meetings. - Ensuring that Social Care is informed if any child on the child protection register is absent without explanation. - Ensuring staff receive induction and regular training and support in all elements of safeguarding including; identifying signs of abuse, Early Help, Prevent Duty, FGM. - Enhancing the whole team's knowledge and understanding of the signs and symptoms of child abuse. - The DDSL should inform the DSL/HT of any safeguarding issues especially under section 47 of the Children's Act 1989 and police investigation. - Ensuring policy and associated documents are known by staff and updated. - Ensuring that the school has an up-to-date 'Child Protection and Safeguarding' policy, which is consistent with the GSCP procedures.
-The policy should be reviewed at least annually. - Encouraging vigilance within the school. - Providing, and signposting, CPD for staff.

-- Supporting pupils with a social worker by monitoring and promoting their attainment, well-being and social development. - Supporting pupils' mental health and have an awareness of trauma and how this can impact on children and how it can be linked to safeguarding. - To develop good working relationships/links with Social Care and other relevant professionals.
+The policy should be reviewed at least annually. - Encouraging vigilance within the school. - Providing, and signposting, CPD for staff. - Supporting pupils with a social worker by monitoring and promoting their attainment, well-being and social development. - Supporting pupils' mental health and have an awareness of trauma and how this can impact on children and how it can be linked to safeguarding. - To develop good working relationships/links with Social Care and other relevant professionals.